Monday, February 2, 2026

 Form Fails Before Strength Does: What the Gym Taught Me About ERP Implementations

 My trainer has been trying to teach me this for years.
-Every time something felt hard, my instinct was the same: I’m not strong enough yet.
+Every time a lift felt difficult, I drew the same conclusion: I’m not strong enough yet.

 ERP programs are excellent at teaching technique: